onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 In order to minimize surprise for any one individual we need to share our model of the world and make it common - a shared worldview and language and commitments

-Link between AST (attention schema theory) and ashby’s law - to control our attention we need a model of it